y6699a/ps5_lua_loader/README.md

 8. Nora Princess and Stray Cat Heart HD (CUSA13303) - Requires manual loading of savegame
    - Rename save9999.dat into nora_01.dat.

 For guide on how to setup this loader, please refer [SETUP.md](SETUP.md)

-This repo provides few [payloads](payloads/) for you to play around.
-PRs for useful payloads are welcomed

 ## Credits